 Perhaps Independents are off the radar, as they are less politically engaged than registered Democrats and Republicans and have a poor habit of skipping out on voting altogether.
 That relegates the pontificating and political centrist ideology to the stack of ineffectual cards where the Joker routinely resides.

 Yet Democrats and Republicans would do well to heed the ill-fated contest of 1992, else the 59th quadrennial presidential election on Nov.
-3, 2020, might just be a repeat.We value your comments!
-Please weigh in on our comment section below.
+3, 2020, might just be a repeat.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com